open-telemetry/opamp-spec/specification.md

 message it SHOULD respond with an ServerToAgent message, where [error_response](#servererrorresponse-message) is filled with [type](#type) field set to UNAVAILABLE.
-~~The agent SHOULD retry the message.~~ _(Note: retrying individual messages is not possible since we no longer have sequence ids and don't know which message failed)._ The agent SHOULD disconnect, wait, then reconnect again and resume its operation.
+~~The Agent SHOULD retry the message.~~ _(Note: retrying individual messages is not possible since we no longer have sequence ids and don't know which message failed)._ The Agent SHOULD disconnect, wait, then reconnect again and resume its operation.
 The retry_info field may be optionally set with retry_after_nanoseconds field specifying how long the Agent SHOULD wait before ~~retiring the message~~ reconnecting: